 The Many Uses for Cinnamon in Gardening

 As cinnamon is a natural fungicide, you can eliminate fungi, insects, protect seedlings and help heal small wounds by applying it to your plants.
+These properties are evident in a study published in the journal Microbial Pathogenesis, it established it can help eliminate all kinds of microorganisms.
 In addition, it’s natural, healthy and economical, which makes it perfect to use in the garden.

 1. Cinnamon protects plants from insects

 Cinnamon is excellent for humans, but not for insects.
-So, if you have ants or mosquitoes that are pestering the seedling you have just planted, don’t despair.
+So, don’t despair if ants or mosquitoes are pestering the seedlings you have just planted.
 You can get rid of them by using just a little bit of this spice.
-This is one of the great benefits of using cinnamon in gardening.

 To keep these pests under control you only have to spread some of this spice around the plant or wherever you want to eliminate these unwanted insects.